noskap/angular-opensource/README.md

 ```

-Reference your promise in the `ngBusy` directive:
+Reference your Promise in the `ngBusy` directive:

 ```ts
 import {Component, OnInit} from '@angular/core';